russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 As mentioned in the list above, motivation, setting goals, and building practical habits are undoubtedly valuable tools.
 Still, goals may remain out of reach if you neglect your mental health and reject other people's help.

-Pink continuously stresses the value of intrinsic motivation and the freedom to make choices, which can inspire you to do better.
-When you're feeling good mentally, you're more likely to find that motivation and engage in what you're doing without burnout glaring at you from around the corner.
+Pink consistently emphasizes the importance of intrinsic motivation and the freedom to make choices, which can inspire you to strive for excellence.
+When you're feeling mentally well, you're more likely to find motivation and engage in what you're doing without burnout looming around the corner.

 take_care_of_your_mental_health